Preparatory exercises

 Too little kicking

 When turning onto the back, the flutter kick must not be neglected.
-A powerful kick is crucial for quickly resurfacing after the turn and stabilizing the body position in the water.
-While it is technically possible to perform the core exercise with minimal kicking, this requires perfect rotation, body tension, and a stable back position—skills that are challenging for most children at this level.
-Therefore, an energetic flutter kick is highly beneficial.
+A powerful kick is crucial for resurfacing quickly after the turn and stabilizing the body position.
+Doing the exercise with minimal kicking would require perfect rotation, body tension, and a stable back position — too challenging at this level, so an energetic flutter kick is highly beneficial.

 Chin and hips down

-The back rotation is prone to errors, especially when the face briefly submerges during the turn onto the back.
-The correct response is to stretch the body, tilt the chin back (gaze at the ceiling), and kick the legs vigorously to return to the surface.
-A common mistake is trying to sit up, which pulls the hips and chin down.
-This error is sometimes addressed by placing the hands at the sides, but the core exercise requires fully extended arms to prevent the body from sitting up.
+A common mistake when the face briefly submerges during the turn onto the back is trying to sit up, which pulls the hips and chin down.
+Instead, the child should stretch the body, tilt the chin back (gaze at the ceiling), and kick vigorously to return to the surface.
+Keep the arms fully extended to prevent the body from sitting up.

 Legs and hips down